-Some things in life our too high for us to understand.
+Some things in life are too high for us to understand.
 That’s where our faith comes in.
-We just trust God knowing He is not trying to hurt us.
-Also, know He loves you and is going to bring you through this trial, OK?
-Sometimes trials are just spiritual “reboots” to clear our minds, our lives and our spirits.
+We just trust God, knowing He is not trying to hurt us.
+Also, know that He loves you and is going to bring you through this trial, OK?
+Sometimes, trials are just spiritual “reboots” to clear our minds, lives, and spirits.

 31 What, then, shall we say in response to these things?
 If God is for us, who can be against us?

 32 He who did not spare his own Son, but gave him up for us all—how will he not also, along with him, graciously give us all things?